gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 ## Working with Numbers

 Working with numbers is a fundamental aspect of programming in PHP, as in most programming languages.
-PHP supports different types of numbers, including integers and floating-point numbers (or doubles).
+PHP supports different numbers, including integers and floating-point numbers (or doubles).
 Here's a basic example of creating number variables in PHP and performing some common operations with them:

 ### Creating Number Variables